sboli/twmn/README.markdown

 twmn
 ====
-A notification system adapted to work with tiling window managers.
+A notification system adapted to work with tiling window managers. `twmn` is 2 different tools:

-Notifications are shown in a one-line bar called the notification slide.

 `twmnc` is a command line tool to send notification requests to `twmnd`.
-Even though twmnc is more powerful, you can still use notify-send to send your notifications.
-See twmnc --help for more information.
+You can also use `notify-send` for a similar purpose, even though `twmnc` is more powerful.
+See `twmnc --help` for more information.

 `twmnd` is the daemon listening to notification requests and showing them one after another.

+Notifications are shown in a one-line bar called the notification slide.
+They can be navigated through and activated with shortcuts.
+See `twmn.conf`.

 Configuration is done in the INI format in `twmn.conf`, which is usually located at `~/.config/twmn/twmn.conf`.
 A default configuration is created when `twmnd` is launched for the first time.